DurgaBhanu/MovieSite-React/README.md

 #To run this application

-1.npm install
-  Installs all the dependencies needed
+1.npm install: Installs all the dependencies needed

-2.npm start
-  Runs the Applicaton
+2.npm start: Runs the Applicaton